 To build emotional resilience, remind yourself that difficult situations are temporary and do not define every part of your life.
 Try to recognize and celebrate the areas in which you are succeeding or finding joy.
 By doing so, you regain a sense of control and balance.

-In difficult times, it's common to believe that the challenges you face will last forever.
+It's also common to believe that the challenges you face will last forever.
 This feeling of permanence can create a sense of hopelessness and prevent you from taking proactive steps to overcome obstacles.
 However, nothing in life is truly permanent.
 Change is constant, and difficult situations will pass with time.
 By accepting the impermanence of challenges, you open yourself up to the possibility of growth and better days ahead.

 It's okay to feel overwhelmed in the face of tough times.
 What matters most is how you respond to these challenges.
 By considering the three Ps, you can build emotional resilience and find the strength to keep moving forward.
 Take it one day at a time, and remember that you are not alone in this!